prattaydey/crazy8/README.md

 # p1_AdorableMachoElephants
 ## to-do:
+IMPORTANT:
+- auto-reload whenever a user performs an action
+- display a proper winning/losing screen
+- incorporate count api for stats

+FINISHED:
-- make a way to interact with cards
+- make a way to interact with cards (done)
     - make a way to add cards to game pile, draw cards from deck on screen
 - make a way to create rooms (done)
-- display opponent's hand face down
+- display opponent's hand face down (done)
-- incorporate count api for stats
-- establish a turn order
+- establish a turn order (done)
-- make a way to ensure they dont try to put down the wrong card (ie 2D on 5H)
+- make a way to ensure they dont try to put down the wrong card (ie 2D on 5H) (done)
 - a way to determine win/lose and update stats accordingly
     - if the pile runs out of cards, you win
 - Extra stuff